 35.1 The impact of child abuse should not be underestimated.
+Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant for example in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Many children do recover well and go on to lead healthy, happy and productive lives, although most adult survivors agree that the emotional scars remain, however well buried.
 For some, full recovery is beyond their reach, and research shows that abuse can have an impact on the brain and its development.
 The rest of their childhood and their adulthood may be characterised by anxiety or depression, self-harm, eating disorders, alcohol and substance misuse, unequal and destructive relationships and long-term medical or psychiatric difficulties.